EHfive/uefi-toys/README.md

 You can also set default command-line options with environment variable `UEFI_RESET_DEFAULT_CMD` at compile-time.

-For example, you can chainload the following efi in a UEFI boot loader to reboot system to firmware UI.
+For example, you can chainload the following efi in an UEFI boot loader to reboot system to firmware UI.

 ```
 export UEFI_RESET_DEFAULT_CMD="uefi-reset.efi firmware"